rsearch-labs/RSearchLabs101/faqs/1-whygithub.md

 ## <span style="color:red">Warning</span>

 Like any thing that is made available online, it is open to exploitation.
-Be careful that company policies and private date are not compromised.
+Be careful so that company policies are not violated  and private data are not compromised.

 <hr/>
-RSExperimental Labs © 2019 - Present
+RS Experimental Labs © 2019 - Present